bruceravel/synchrotron_pop_up_book/script.md

 around the booster, down the injection line, then around the storage ring.}

 A laser strikes a diamond anode to produce a group of electrons called a "bunch."
 The linear accelerator increases their energy.
 In the booster ring, the energy of the bunches is increased to 3 UUGeV.
-Every minute, additional electrons are injected in order to maintain the ring current at 500 UUmA, allowing continuous operation for days.
+Every minute, additional electrons are injected in order to maintain the ring current at 500 UUmA.
+This is called "top-off" and it allows continuous operation for days.
+The stored electrons WW circle storage ring, traveling at a speed very close to the speed of light.
+In this way, X-rays are delivered simultaneously to all the beamlines at NSLS-II.

 ## Bend magnet